 *Photo Courtesy of Simple Sugars

-If you’re not exfoliating your – you should be!
+If you’re not exfoliating your lips – you should be!
 Exfoliating helps smooth out chapped and bumpy lips.
 It also helps increase circulation, which makes your lips look plump and fuller.
 Follow these steps for sexier lips!

 Easy Lip Scrub Recipe